Eddie Rabbitt: Death

-Rabbitt, a longtime smoker, died on May 7, 1998, in Nashville from lung cancer at the age of 56.
+Rabbitt died on May 7, 1998, in Nashville from lung cancer at the age of 56.
 He had been diagnosed with the disease in March 1997 and had received radiation treatment and surgery to remove part of one lung.
-His body was interred at Calvary Cemetery in Nashville on May 8, 1998.
+His body was interred at Calvary Cemetery in Nashville on May 8.
 No media outlets reported the death until after the burial at the family's request.

 The news came as a surprise to many in Nashville, including the performer's agent, who "had no idea Eddie was terminal" and had talked to him often, remarking that Rabbitt "was always upbeat and cheerful" in the final months of his life.
 Although he was widely believed to have been born in 1944 (this year can still be found in older publications and texts), at the time of his death, he was revealed to have been born in 1941.